 We have successfully designed a novel and replicable murine-specific VFSS protocol that includes test chambers that permit self-feeding, recipes for flavoring oral contrast agents, and a step-by-step test protocol that permits quantification of swallow physiology.
 The energy

 level capability of the fluoroscopy system determined which swallow parameters could be investigated in mice.
 We initially used high energy fluoroscopes designed for use with people and larger animals (e.g., GE Advantx, GE OEC 9600, and Omega Cardiac Cath CS-25, each at 30 frames per second).
 However, these systems had insufficient magnification capabilities for testing mice, which resulted in the animal filling only a small portion of the field of view (Figure 9).
-As a result, it was possible to visualize the entire swallowing mechanism of each mouse within

-a single field of view.
-However, image quality was exceptionally poor, rendering it impossible to visualize most structures of the swallowing mechanism.
+As a result, image quality was exceptionally poor, rendering it impossible to visualize most structures of the swallowing mechanism.
 Despite this limitation, we identified 7 objective VFSS swallow parameters that were consistently quantifiable for mice when using a conventional (i.e., high energy) fluoroscope in combination with the new murine VFSS protocol (Table 3).
 In addition, we identified the vallecular space as the anatomical trigger point for swallowing in healthy adult mice (3-17 months of age), as well as mice with conditions of advanced age (>18 months) and end-stage ALS.

 Figure 9.
 High Energy Fluoroscopy Systems.
 Left: Representative image of a mouse obtained using high energy (i.e., conventional) fluoroscopy systems.
 Note that the mouse fills only a small portion of the fluoroscopy field of view, thereby demonstrating the insufficient magnification capability of conventional fluoroscopes for imaging rodents.
 Right: Same image magnified post-capture using a video editing software program.
 Black arrow: swallow trigger point (valleculae).
 White arrow: bolus in the distal esophagus, immediately prior to passing through the GE junction (white asterisk).